 Participating Colleges and Universities

-The colleges and universities which are currently members of the program are listed at the end of this document.
+The colleges and universities that participate in the FACHEX program are listed at the end of this page.

 Eligibility for Participation

 Eligibility requirements are determined by the “exporting” institution.
 If the “exporting” institution grants tuition remission to the child of an employee, then the child is eligible to apply for the FACHEX benefit.
 The FACHEX benefit may only be awarded to full-time undergraduate students.

 Continuing eligibility for students currently receiving the benefit is confirmed annually, no later than July 1, by the “exporting” institution.

 Value of the FACHEX Benefit

 The FACHEX benefit covers tuition only.
 Students are expected to pay all fees and room and board charged by the “importing” institution.
 Generally, the tuition remission pertains to the regular fall and spring academic sessions only, although “importing” institutions may grant waivers for summer session tuition.
 Co-pay or administrative fees may only be charged to FACHEX participants if they are charged to recipients of the institution’s employee tuition benefit program and at equivalent levels.
 Such fees shall be announced to FACHEX coordinators by December 1 for the following year.

 Tuition may be covered by the FACHEX award only or in combination with other institutional scholarship funds.
 The total award will not exceed tuition.

 Each participating institution agrees to import minimally as many students as it exports.
 A participating institution may not export a greater number of FACHEX award recipients than it imports.
 However, it may import more than it exports.
 Offers of awards will reflect this agreement.
 Each institution provides at least two new awards each academic year, even if this means imports will exceed exports.

 The FACHEX program is limited to undergraduate programs only.
 Other program limitations may be imposed by participating institutions.
 Individual institutions determine available programs and year of entry.